Submit Article

 What Were the Facts of This Case?

-The accused was an Indonesian national employed as a domestic helper in a household in Telok Kurau.
-Her duties included cooking, cleaning, walking the family dogs, doing laundry and watering plants.
-The deceased and her husband lived in the house with their two sons, a daughter-in-law, and two grandchildren.
+The accused, Daryati, was an Indonesian national employed as a domestic helper in a private home in Telok Kurau, Singapore.
+Her duties included cooking, cleaning, walking the family dogs, doing laundry, and watering plants.
+The deceased, Mdm Seow Kim Choo, lived in the house with her husband, Mr Ong, their two sons, a daughter-in-law, and two grandchildren.
 The accused shared a room with another helper, Don Hayati, who was employed by the deceased’s daughter-in-law.
-The domestic setting and the accused’s access to the household’s spaces and valuables became important to the narrative of motivation and preparation.

-After starting work on 13 April 2016, the accused became homesick and wanted to return to Indonesia to reunite with her lover, “Indah”, who was working in Hong Kong.
-She was unable to leave because her passport was kept in a locked safe in the master bedroom on the second floor.
+After commencing employment on 13 April 2016, the accused became homesick and missed her lover, Indah, who was working in Hong Kong.
+She wanted to return to Indonesia but was unable to do so because her passport was kept in a locked safe in the master bedroom on the second floor.
 The deceased and her husband retained the keys to the safe.
-The accused also faced financial pressures: she claimed her father had suffered a stroke requiring medicine, and her younger sister needed money for school fees.
-She believed there was money in a drawer in the office on the first floor and knew the deceased kept the keys to the safe and drawer in the pocket of her pants.
+As the accused had just started work, she did not have money to return.
+Her family’s financial needs were also a factor: her father had suffered a stroke and required medicine, and her younger sister had school fees to pay.
+She also hoped to start a business upon returning to Indonesia.

 How Did the Court Analyse the Issues?